rackerlabs/rackspace-how-to/content/managed-operations/rackspace-ssl-certificates.md

 ---

-To purchase a Secure Sockets Layer (SSL) certificate from Rackspace, a customer must have one or more active servers in CORE.
+To purchase a Secure Sockets Layer (SSL) certificate from Rackspace, a customer must have at least one active Linux&reg; or Windows&reg; dedicated server.
 Rackspace SSL certificates are not available to customers who use only cloud servers.

 ### To purchase a certificate